 The children surveyed members of the community to find out what they thought would be important for the museum.
 A variety of exhibits were decided upon and the creation of our school museum began.

 Research questions relating to museum design were developed for visits to different museums around Melbourne: How is it organised?
+How many artefacts are there?
+How old are they?
+How interactive are the displays?
+How many different senses are used?

 Some groups of students went on trips to research information for their exhibits while others spoke to experts.
 One group walked down Lygon Street to talk to business owners about what makes their organisations iconic while others went to Princes Park to interview park goers.
 Botanists and entomologists spoke to some groups about their exhibits and shared their ideas of curating.